GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 ### Searching and downloading

-A well used method of extracting data is by searching a GLAM catalogue and downloading the resources required.
-This is useful if searching for small quantities of text and catalogue websites provide search help for users.
+Search GLAM catalogues and download individual resources or sets of results as required.
+This is useful if searching for small quantities of text and catalogue websites provide useful search and download help for users.

-When downloading resources, it is recommended you select text `.txt` file format or if this isn't possible `.pdf` format which is accepted by some analysis programs or can be OCR read.
+When downloading resources, select text `.txt` file format which has all formatting removed and is readible by computers.

+If this isn't possible choose `.pdf` format which is accepted by some analysis programs or can be read by Optical Character Recognition (OCR), then useable in analysis programs.

 `**Insert video on downloading from TROVE here.**`